Call for Manuscripts

 George Mason University

-Marc C. Forster (Connecticut College), Karin Friedrich (University of Aberdeen, Scotland), Robert Frost (University of Aberdeen, Scotland), Martha Howell (Columbia University), Sara T. Nalle (William Patterson University), Denis Romano (Syracuse University)
+Marc C. Forster (Connecticut College), Karin Friedrich (University of Aberdeen, Scotland), Robert Frost (University of Aberdeen, Scotland), Martha Howell (Columbia University), Sara T. Nalle (William Paterson University), Denis Romano (Syracuse University)